 More specifically, however, it depends on where you live and how "legal" Bitcoin is.

 Generally, in the EU, Bitcoin is legal, though its exact legal definition varies, often on a country-by-country basis.
 For example, Denmark treats it as legal but has publicly stated that Bitcoin is not a currency and it will not regulate it as such.
 Italy, on the other hand, merely treats it as legal and chooses to keep its hands off of any Bitcoin use by "private individuals."
 For the most part, the EU countries that have made any sort of detailed legal determination on Bitcoin are France, Luxembourg, Poland, Slovakia, Germany, the Czech Republic, Slovenia, and Austria.

 The consensus between these member states is that Bitcoin is effectively tax-free per a 2015 EU court ruling.
 Beyond that, the specific stances of each member state vary from general acceptance of Bitcoin usage and trading to strict regulation of all Bitcoin-related activities.

 That being said, since we operate in Norway, we're well aware of and compliant with Bitcoin's legal status in Norway.
 Currently, by Norwegian law, Bitcoin is defined as an asset and not explicitly as money.
 Bitcoin profits are taxed.

 Since we at NBX follow regulations closely, you can rest assured that you're trading in a trustworthy environment where your funds are always safe.

 In the USA, for example, Bitcoin is generally treated as property, while just over the northern border in Canada, Bitcoin's treated as more of an asset.

-Note: You should not consider any of this to be direct legal advice.
+The article does not constitute legal advice.
 Check with your local financial authority on exactly how Bitcoin is regulated in your country.